Skytimbo/IDIS/replit.md

 Unit tests for the Context Store are implemented in tests/test_context_store.py, using Python's unittest framework.

 ## Data Flow
-1. Documents are added to a designated "watchfolder" (for MVP) or uploaded via UI (future)
+1. Documents are added to a designated "watchfolder"
+2. The Watcher Service detects new files and moves them to a processing folder with unique timestamped filenames
-2. The Ingestion Agent processes documents, extracting text and metadata
+3. The Ingestion Agent processes documents from the processing folder, extracting text and metadata
-3. Data is persisted in the Context Store
+4. Data is persisted in the Context Store with the processing folder path as the original_watchfolder_path
-4. Various micro-agents process the documents and generate insights
+5. Various micro-agents process the documents and generate insights
+6. The Tagger Agent archives documents and removes them from the processing folder
-5. All operations are logged in the audit trail
+7. All operations are logged in the audit trail
-6. Authorized users can retrieve processed information through defined interfaces
+8. Authorized users can retrieve processed information through the QuantaIQ Streamlit interface

 ## External Dependencies
 The system has minimal external dependencies for the MVP: